Various business ideas were developed in Cambridge Venture Camp

-Ben Gran, who studies nursing in Metropolia has a business idea involved in kidney deseases.
-When a kidney desease is in stage five the patient has two options: dialysis or kidney transplant.
+Ben Gran, who studies nursing in Metropolia has a business idea involved in kidney diseases.
+When a kidney disease is in stage five the patient has two options: dialysis or kidney transplant.
 The dialysis has to be carried out several times per week.

 Gran was born in Finland but raised in Australia.
 He wants to build a van with a dialysis machine.
-The transportable dialysis machine would make traveling possible also for kidney desease patients.
+The transportable dialysis machine would make travelling possible also for kidney disease patients.
 This would cut off for example the time spent finding a hospital and waiting time in hospital.

-- They should try and live as normal life as possible and that includes traveling, Gran clarifies.
+- They should try and live as normal life as possible and that includes travelling, Gran clarifies.